Weekly Report – November 6, 2025

 This week, we continued to monitor antisemitism around the world while advocating for more actions to be made.

-Katz further warned, “If past is prologue, a Mamdani administration will refuse to recognize as antisemitism hate that vilifies and demonizes Jews on the basis of the Jewish people’s connection to Israel.”
+“If past is prologue, a Mamdani administration will refuse to recognize as antisemitism hate that vilifies and demonizes Jews on the basis of the Jewish people’s connection to Israel,” a CAM statement said.

-Following Heritage Foundation President Kevin Roberts’ defense of conservative commentator Tucker Carlson’s platforming of antisemite Nick Fuentes—and Roberts’ own use of antisemitic tropes—CAM Board of Governors Member Arie Lipnick announced the suspension of CAM’s membership in the Heritage Foundation’s National Task Force to Combat Antisemitism.
+Following Heritage Foundation President Kevin Roberts’ defense of conservative commentator Tucker Carlson’s platforming of antisemite Nick Fuentes, and Roberts’ own amplification of antisemitic tropes, CAM announced this week the suspension of its membership in the Heritage-led National Task Force to Combat Antisemitism.

-• United States: A Catholic school in Harrisburg, Pennsylvania displayed a Halloween parade float on Friday that replicated the infamous Auschwitz death camp gate.
+- United States: A float displayed in a Halloween parade at a Catholic school in Harrisburg, Pennsylvania replicated the infamous Auschwitz death camp gate.

-• Australia: A business owner in Melbourne, Australia, refused to hire a 24-year-old Israeli woman because of her nationality, saying, “I hope you leave Melbourne soon” and “Free Palestine.”
+- Australia: A business owner in Melbourne refused to hire an Israeli woman because of her nationality, saying, “I hope you leave Melbourne soon” and “Free Palestine.”

 United States